javallotia/mitnick-attack/README.md

 docker exec docker exec -it Trusted_Server_container_ID /bin/bash

-//On Trusted Server
+// On Trusted Server

 rsh X_Terminal_IP date

-//You will be able to run a remote shell command DATE on X-Terminal without authentication
+// You will be able to run a remote shell command DATE on X-Terminal without authentication

 3. Stop the Trusted Server to listen to by SYN flood attack or stopping it